metacity/joensuu-busmap/README.md

-Kuopio Bus Map
+Joensuu Bus Map
 =============

 Kuopio bus lines on Google Maps.
-The package includes a setup script to pull the line data to a database and serve it as JSON, and a jQuery plugin to easily display the map.
+The package includes a setup script to pull the line data to a database and serve it as JSON, and a JavaScript library to easily display the map.

 ## Database and API installation
-This repo includes a setup file `setup.php` that downloads bus line, route and stop information from https://bussit.kuopio.fi and dumps them to a database.
+This repo includes a setup file `setup.php` that downloads bus line, route and stop information from http://bussit.joensuu.fi and dumps them to a database.
 Before running it (or any other PHP file here), you need to edit the values in the following lines in the `init.php` file to match your database setup:

 ```
 define("DB_DSN", "mysql:dbname=some_database_name;host=localhost");